Attila-fawal/-Battleships-game/README.md

 ![Screenshot (46)](https://user-images.githubusercontent.com/127791713/236439403-f43ad1e2-77c7-4483-a45d-dfcf655474a9.png)
 ![Screenshot (47)](https://user-images.githubusercontent.com/127791713/236440674-6343b06a-c1ae-4877-8be8-7fc361338ce0.png)

 ## Symbols
 - S: Ship
 - X: Hit
 - 0: User Miss on Computer's Grid
 - #: Computer Hit

+## Future features
+- Player can choose position of the ships
+- different size ships

 ## Data model
 - the data model consists of classes and functions that represent game elements and their interactions.
 The primary classes used are BaseBoard, PlayerBoard, and ComputerBoard.
 The game also has utility functions to handle user input and computer input.